xalitoarriaza/help/docs/install-laravel-4-old-app.md

 ## Advanced usage

 Don't stop the body rock!
-Go ahead read the advanced topics and become a true master.
+Go ahead, read the advanced topics and become a true master.

 ### Using the artisan queue